solita/sv-security-scans-02/2023-02-26-venture-not-all-eggs.md

 vault).

 It does not matter where you keep your encrypted data.
-It's useless unless both secret parts are revelealed.
+It's useless unless both secret parts are revealed.

 **How is it Relevant to You?**